-- February 7 City Council Meeting (6:30pm): Resolution to consider an Exclusive Negotiating Agreement ("ENA") with EAH Housing.
+February 7 City Council Zoom Meeting (6:30pm): Resolution to consider an Exclusive Negotiating Agreement ("ENA") with EAH Housing.
 Entering into the ENA will initiate the community outreach process, including site planning, design and environmental review, and allows EAH Housing to further investigate financing needs and opportunities based on preliminary design.
-Supporting materials and registration for the meeting.

 Frequently Asked Questions: Building Affordable Homes on the Northern Portion of 1 Hamilton Drive

 Is there an exact location of the new housing units?